How Does CBD Affect Dogs?

 If you and your veterinarian decide that you should try CBD as a treatment for your dog, there are a few things to keep in mind when purchasing CBD oil.
 Not all oils are the same; you’ll want high-quality CBD oil to have a better chance of it working.

 - Look for organic.
-If the CBD oil is not organic, it at least should not contain pesticides, fungicides, or solvents.
+If the CBD oil is not organic, it at should at least be lab tested to ensure that it does not contain pesticides, fungicides, or solvents.

 - Don’t price shop.
 The higher the quality and purity, the higher the cost.
 You don’t want to go for a cheaper option that could have toxic substances such as pesticides, herbicides, or heavy metals.
 Make sure your CBD oil is free of additives.